-The principle of choices: More is less.
+- The principle of choices: Less is more.
 Keep the number of choices to a minimum.

 As you can see, there are many things to take into consideration.
 Depending on the size of a website, IA can be a complex task requiring ongoing maintenance.
 But, it is one which is very much needed.
 Otherwise, it can mean failure for a business.

 With Facebook and Google both blocking websites with low valued content, it’s even more important that we produce content that the users will find valuable.